 Information for patients about how to make a complaint was available in the practice's waiting room.
-The provider told us they had no complaints but would act appropriately if they received any.
+The provider told us they would act appropriately if they received any complaints.

 Are services well-led?

 Governance arrangements

 The governance arrangements of the practice were effective with relevant policies and procedures being in place and kept up to date.